tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/F_VEH-Editor.md

 ###PTO Transmission

 If the vehicle has an PTO consumer, a pto transmission and consumer can be defined here.
+(Only in [Engineering Mode](#engineering-mode))

 Three settings can be set: